-The standard used by the World Bank to measure extreme poverty in low-income countries is not very informative in the context of high-income countries.
+The International Poverty Line of $2.15 is the standard used by the World Bank to measure extreme poverty globally.
+In high-income countries, poverty rates measured against this extremely low threshold are very low – typically less than 1%.
 Yet, as a simple observation of the reality of homelessness suggests, there are people in rich countries living in situations of deprivation that are comparable to extreme poverty in low-income countries.

 How common is homelessness in rich countries, and how does it relate to poverty?

 For obvious reasons, homeless people are hard to include in income and consumption surveys, which means that it is hard to estimate the prevalence of homelessness, as well as to establish meaningful statistical comparisons between those who are poor – as traditionally measured by consumption or income – and those who are homeless.

 Despite the inherent difficulties, some studies have tried to shed light on these issues, by collecting information through specially-designed surveys and instruments.
 Here we discuss the evidence from these studies.

 Toro et al. (2007)1 randomly sampled and interviewed people by telephone in five different high-income countries, asking them about their experiences with homelessness.
 Specifically, they asked them if they had ever had an episode of literal homelessness in their life (where ‘literal homelessness’ means sleeping on the street or in a shelter facility).

 The visualization below shows their findings.
 Despite the obvious limitations with the data (telephone surveys are likely to exclude those who are homeless in the long run), we can see that homelessness is a significant issue in all these countries.
 In the U.K., about 1 out of 13 adults report having slept at least once on the streets or in a shelter in their lifetime.